 Why are your TikTok Ads not approved?

-TikTok’s advertising policies are strict, and ads can be rejected for a variety of reasons.
-Here are some of the most common reasons why your TikTok ads are not approved:
+TikTok’s advertising policies are strictly enforced to protect user experience.
+Here are the 9 most common reasons why your TikTok ads are rejected in 2026:

 1. Inappropriate content or imagery